-I am a co-founder and the CTO of Arthena where I build tools to price fine art quickly, accurately, and at scale.
-I also advise startups, and I invest in people and ideas through a small venture fund.
-I am particularly interested in projects that touch health and safety, imaging, social impact, and aerospace.
-If you think I can be helpful to you or would like to meet me, please feel free to get in touch.
+I am the VP of Engineering at Smile Identity, where I work on tools that have helped over 90 million people in Africa gain access to financial services.
+Before Smile, I was the co-founder & CTO of Arthena and a co-founder of Matroid.
+In my spare time, I enjoy investing in people and ideas through a small venture fund.
+I am particularly interested in projects with high social impact.
+If you think I can be helpful to you or your cause and would like to meet, please feel free to get in touch.

 My parents put a computer in my bedroom in 1993 when I was 3.
 It was an old Tandy that ran MS-DOS.
 My favorite games were Street Rod 2, Wolfenstein 3D, and Tom and Jerry.
 It had a mechanical keyboard and a turbo button.
 To this day, I still don't know what pressing the turbo button really did.